Join our Tommy's Midwives social media pages

 It;s natural to feel concerned if you are diagnosed with gestational diabetes, or you have been told you are at risk.
 But gestational diabetes is fairly common: it affects around 18% of pregnant women.
 There are some things that increase your risk of developing gestational diabetes, but any pregnant woman can develop it.

 In the UK, all pregnant women who are considered at risk are offered a test for gestational diabetes during pregnancy.
-This is because identifying and treating the condition reduces the risks to you and your baby.
-Women are sometimes surprised to find out they have the condition as it’s often picked up before it shows any obvious symptoms.
+Women are sometimes surprised to find out they have the condition because it’s often picked up before it shows any obvious symptoms.

 There are several medical treatments that can help with gestational diabetes.
-However, some women are able to manage it through diet and other lifestyle factors.
-This means that, with the support of your specialist team, you have an important role in keeping you and your baby healthy through your pregnancy.
+However, some women are able to manage it by eating a healthy, balanced diet, staying active and maintaining a healthy weight.

-- NICE (2015) Diabetes in pregnancy: management of diabetes and its complications from preconception to the postnatal period, National Institute of Health and Care Excellence https://www.nice.org.uk/guidance/ng3
+NICE (2015).
+Diabetes in pregnancy: management from preconception to the postnatal period.
+National Institute for health and care excellence https://www.nice.org.uk/guidance/ng3